bparanj/crystal/electronics/components/resistor-qna.md

 - Metal Film Resistors: These resistors provided significant improvements in accuracy, temperature coefficient, and noise performance, making them suitable for precision applications where reliability and low drift are essential.
 - Surface Mount Resistors (SMD): As electronics have become increasingly miniaturized, SMD resistors have become the standard in modern devices.
 Their compact form factor and compatibility with automated assembly processes make them ideal for high-density circuit boards.

-## Impact of Extreme Resistance Values

 - Very High Resistance: High resistance values are used in scenarios where current flow must be minimized, such as in input impedance networks or leakage current suppression.
 High-impedance nodes are particularly useful in sensor circuits where current draw must be negligible to avoid influencing the measurement.
 - Very Low Resistance: Low-resistance components are employed in applications requiring minimal power dissipation and accurate current sensing.
 For instance, low-ohm resistors are commonly used in current measurement circuits, such as shunt resistors in power supplies or motor control systems, where they provide precise feedback for control loops.

-## Resistor Classification: Active or Passive?

 Resistors are classified as passive components.
 Unlike active components, such as transistors or operational amplifiers, which can amplify or generate electrical signals, resistors do not add energy to the system.
 Instead, they dissipate energy in the form of heat and provide linear impedance.
 Their role is fundamentally one of control and stabilization, ensuring that currents and voltages remain within design limits and enabling consistent circuit behavior.